University Administrative Policies

 Before a proposal is submitted, the individual with budgetary authority over the funds used for cost sharing must approve the funding in writing.
 These funds will be transferred to an assigned cost share account at the start of the project.

-Before the proposal is submitted, Main Campus and HSC Pre-award Services review the proposal, supporting documentation, and agency guidelines to:
+Before the proposal is submitted, the Main Campus or Health Sciences Center (HSC) Office of Sponsored Projects reviews the proposal, supporting documentation, and agency guidelines to:

 • ensure all required approvals have been obtained; and